bitcoindevkit/book-of-bdk/docs/cookbook/full-wallet.md

 --8<-- "examples/rust/full-wallet/src/main.rs:faucet"
 ```

-Here we are preparing to send 5000 sats back to the mutiny faucet (it's good practice to send test sats back to the faucet when you're done using them).
+Here we are preparing to send 5000 sats back to the mutiny faucet, so you'll need to request at more sats than that or change this value (it's good practice to send test sats back to the faucet when you're done using them).

 Finally we are ready to build, sign, and broadcast the transaction: